William J. Bruce III: 2003–2004: Career beginnings

 Bruce started his career while attending Kingston College in Niagara Falls, Canada.
-While in attendance there a neighbor broke a gas line.
+While in attendance there a neighbour broke a gas line.
 The school was evacuated and it was at this point that Bruce met a production manager who introduced him to the film Home Beyond the Sun (which is a film directed and produced by Academy Award winner Colin Chilvers).